dmfalke/eutask/README.md

 # eutask
-EuPathDB website development utility.
-Edit files locally, push to a remote website instance, and rebuild.
+A EuPathDB website development utility that facilitates editing files locally, pushing changes to a remote website, and rebuilding that remote website.

 `eutask` is configuration based, which makes it easy to work with multiple remote website instances.